ME3-HECM/final-project-dharshannan-and-pablo/README_PROJECT.md

     ```

     The source file contains 2 key sets of functions:
     - The colour clicker initialization functions.
-Allows the color clicker to detetect Red, Green Blue and clear
+Allows the color clicker to detect Red, Green Blue and Clear
-    - ```detect_color(RGB_val *tempval)``` which initialises the color ddetected and checks which colour it has detected given the confidence of the value and confidence intervals are manually set after extensive data analysis.
+    - ```detect_color(RGB_val *tempval)``` which initialises the color detected and checks which colour it has detected given the confidence of the value and confidence intervals are manually set after extensive data analysis.

 1. ```"color_instructions.c/h"```